jyon2412/RAPTOR/README.md

 6. Pressing the button again halts the car and returns it to idle mode.

-This closed loop of sense → decide → act repeats continuously, allowing the car to patrol autonomously while remaining responsive to manual override at any time.
+This closed loop of sense → decide → act repeats continuously, allowing the car to raptor autonomously while remaining responsive to manual override at any time.

 ## **7. System Block Diagram**